 As the Anchor Group is England’s largest not-for-profit provider of housing and care to older people, we know that for those used to living in their own property, it can be helpful to know the difference between the main types of retirement accommodation available when making your decision.

-This describes a variety of rental and leasehold properties set out in a village development.
+This describes a variety of rental and/or leasehold properties set out in a village development.
 Retirement villages offer independence with a sense of community, often with access to leisure facilities and the option to build in at-home care if required.
 Some also have a care home on-site.

 Find out more about Anchor’s retirement villages.

 Sometimes referred to as sheltered accommodation or retirement housing, this describes a group of self-contained houses or flats supported by a scheme manager or warden, with access to 24-hour emergency help.
 This is offered on a rental or leasehold basis and can include at-home care, often called extra care.